 She took over the USF program in 1993 and led the Bulls to 16 team titles and 17 runner-up finishes, including five of 10 Conference USA Championships.
 She guided the team and/or individuals to 11 NCAA Regional appearances and trips to the NCAA Championship Finals in 2001 and 2002.

 Holt's teams at South Florida won at least one tournament in 10 of her 13 seasons and she was recognized as the Conference USA Coach of the Year in 1996, 1999 and 2001.
 In the spring of 2005, Holt was named Conference USA Coach of the Decade for women's golf (1995-2005).
 Under Holt's watch, South Florida players were named to the Conference USA All-Conference Team 23 times.
 Current LPGA player and South Florida graduate Kelly Lagedrost was named Conference USA Player of the Year in 2001.
 Former South Florida golfer Christina Jones was named Conference USA Freshman of the Year in 2005.

 Prior to college coaching, Holt worked as a club professional in West Palm Beach, Fla., and in Ipswich, Mass.
 She is a 1988 graduate of Ohio State University, where she played on the women's golf team that won Big Ten Championships in 1985 and 1988 and played in the NCAA Championship those same years.

 Holt graduated from Fairmont High School in Kettering, Ohio.
 She has been a member of the PGA of America since 1992.

-Susan married Tim Holt of Kokomo, Ind., in 1993 and they are the parents of two children, Justin and Kristin.
-Tim, who is also a PGA member, is the current head coach at nearby Holy Cross College.
+Susan married Tim Holt of Kokomo, Ind., in 1993 and they are the parents of two children, Justin (an 18-year-old senior at Penn High School) and Kristin (a 16-year-old sophomore at Penn High School).
+Tim is a PGA member and a PGA teaching professional in the South Bend area.